-Are ecommerce search engines doing the best that they can?
+Are eCommerce search engines doing the best that they can?

-However, even the top 50 grossing US ecommerce websites don’t do a great job supporting some common types of search queries, resulting in irrelevant products or zero results.
+However, even the top 50 grossing US eCommerce websites don’t do a great job supporting some common types of search queries, resulting in irrelevant products or zero results.

 For example, when you search for “Bluetooth headphones from $100 to $200” on Amazon, the query returns two products, and one of them costs $249.

-Other ways even the most popular ecommerce websites fall short: they fail to support product names (that are clearly listed on the product pages), don’t understand spelling mistakes, don’t process synonyms (understanding or nomenclature differences), can’t grasp themes or subjective qualifiers (keywords such as winter dresses, cheap, or in fashion), can’t manipulate symbols and abbreviations (such as feet when the site uses ft), etc.
+Other ways even the most popular eCommerce websites fall short: they fail to support product names (that are clearly listed on the product pages), don’t understand spelling mistakes, don’t process synonyms (understanding or nomenclature differences), can’t grasp themes or subjective qualifiers (keywords such as winter dresses, cheap, or in fashion), can’t manipulate symbols and abbreviations (such as feet when the site uses ft), etc.

-Let’s look at some simple search query types at the largest ecommerce companies.
+Let’s look at some simple search query types at the largest eCommerce companies.

 A search query that involves a feature of the product.

 While searching for a “cheap red evening gown” on eBay, you would find a black dress in the second position, though the website sorts the listing by best match and has many other red dresses to show.

 When the query has a spelling mistake, most websites show zero results.
-For example, when you search for “handwash” on BathAndBodyWorks.com, the result page says that there is no such product — though the seller has many hand washes which it displays only when you search with the correct spelling “hand wash.”
+For example, when you search for “handwash” on BathAndBodyWorks.com, the result page says that there is no such product — though the seller has many hand washes, which it displays only when you search with the correct spelling “hand wash.”